-[20.]
+[21.]
 Does CIRM discourage development of CIRM-Funded Inventions and CIRM Funded Technology through Non-Exclusive Licenses?

 A: Not for early stage basic research.
-In fact, CIRM encourages broad sharing of CIRM-Funded Research for general research.
+In fact, CIRM encourages broad sharing of CIRM-Funded Technology for general research.
 In the context of licensing arrangements, CIRM encourages development by Awardees via Non-Exclusive Licenses.
 CIRM believes Non-Exclusive Licenses have the greatest potential in many cases to further develop the scientific field and ensure the broadest benefit across all disease-related research.

-If an Awardee elects not to self-develop the fruits of its CIRM-Funded Research and instead determines that licensing the technology is the best path forward, the Awardee must make commercially reasonable efforts to negotiate Non-Exclusive Licenses, unless it would put the Awardee at a disadvantage with a competitor or if necessary to provide economic incentive to commercialize invention.
-(Section 100606(b).)
+If an Awardee elects not to self-develop the fruits of its CIRM-Funded Technology and instead determines that licensing the technology is the best path forward, the Awardee must make commercially reasonable efforts to negotiate Non-Exclusive Licenses, unless (i) it would put the Awardee at a disadvantage with a competitor or (ii) in the case of CIRM DISC (or successor program) the Awardee makes the data publically available.
+(Section VI.B).

-CIRM understands, however, that awardees engaged in pre-clinical and clinical research may choose to enter into an exclusive license in order to advance a project towards commercialization.
+CIRM understands, however, that Awardees engaged in pre-clinical and clinical research may choose to enter into an exclusive license in order to advance a project towards commercialization.
+For non-DISC Awards, the obligations to negotiate Licenses shally only apply to the Target CIRM-Funded Technology.